Regional fire and EMS departments contend with staffing shortages, recruitment challenges

 Operating with just 13 full-time fire and rescue professionals on duty for 24-hour shifts, plus helpful but dwindling volunteers who pitch in when they can, covering the nearly 800 square miles of Bedford County with a continually increasing call volume is no easy feat.

-Staff firefighter/EMTs and firefighter/paramedics, both full and part-timers, consistently work overtime.
+Staff firefighter/EMTs and firefighter/paramedics, both full- and part-timers, consistently work overtime.
 Though the county is supportive of paying for overtime, it places stress on resources already stretched thin.
-Staff is stretched even thinner due to 9-1-1 calls for things that do not warrant emergency services, such as blisters, said former Bedford County fire and rescue department chief Jack Jones.
+Staff is stretched even thinner due to 911 calls for things that do not warrant emergency services, such as blisters, said former Bedford County Department of Fire & Rescue Chief Jack Jones.

 Jason Morgan has been an advanced EMT with Bedford County for about 20 years.
 Monthly overtime varies, Morgan said, but county EMS employees can easily work more than 100 hours of overtime per month and sometimes work 72-hour shifts, he said.